FrancoisChabot/variadic_future/README.md

   });
 ```

+It *looks* essentially the same, but now implementing `do_something()` is a lot more straightforward, less error-prone, and supports many more operation modes out of the box.

 ## But why variadic?

 Because it allows for the `join()` function, which provides a very nice way to asynchronously wait on multiple futures at once: